-Theory of Computation Professor Paramita Bhattacharya Department of Civil Engineering Indian Institute of Technology, Kharagpur Lecture - 11 Single Degree of Freedom System (SDOF) - Part 9
+Soil Dynamics Professor Paramita Bhattacharya Department of Civil Engineering Indian Institute of Technology, Kharagpur Lecture 11 Single Degree of Freedom System (SDOF) - Part 9

-Hello friends, welcome to the class Soil Dynamics.
-So, far we have discussed single degree of freedom system under undamped condition or damped by viscous damping.
-Now, our today's topic is single degree of freedom system with coulomb damping.
+Hello friends.
+Welcome to the class Soil Dynamics.
+So far, we have discussed Single Degree of Freedom System under undamped condition or damped by viscous damping.
+Now, our today's topic is Single Degree of Freedom System with Coulomb Damping.